-CRA affirms the Long-Term Issuer Rating of the Group's subsidiary DZ Privatbank S.A. at AA-, which reflects DZ BANK AG (Group) Long-Term Issuer Rating, in line with our methodology.
+CRA affirms the Long-Term Issuer Rating of the Group's subsidiary DZ Privatbank S.A. at AA- and the Preferred Senior Unsecured Debt at AA-, which reflects DZ BANK AG (Group) Long-Term Issuer Rating, in line with our methodology.